Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-How many units are in each Novorapid Cartridge?
+How many units are in each Novorapid cartridge?

-How much does NovoRapid cost without insurance?
+How much is a Novorapid cartridge without insurance?